The best places to stay in Wroclaw are explained in this post, featuring insightful information on one of most beautiful cities in Central Europe

 Accommodation prices are also very friendly and remain quite steady throughout the year.

-The months from May to September are the best to visit Wroclaw with a warm weather, plenty of sunshine and, occasionally, summer rains.
+The months from May to September are the best to visit Polandwith a warm weather, plenty of sunshine and, occasionally, summer rains.
 Wroclaw is one of the warmest cities of Poland.
 The months of July and August have the highest influx of tourists to the city.
+The city is considerably less crowded than the capital Warsaw and Krakow.

 December is a great time for a holiday visit too.
-Around Christmas time, often covered by snow, the Wroclaw Christmas Fair is romantic and cozy.
+Around Christmas time, often covered by snow, the Christmas Fair is romantic and cozy.
+You can also check all events in Wroclaw here.